MaksymIgnatiev/petpet_server/configuration.md

 # Configuration for the project

-### You can us both, the configuration files and command flag arguments to spsify features that you want to use in project
+### You can use both, the configuration files and command line arguments to specify features that you want to use in project.
+They will override the default values that can be found in `@/src/config.ts` file.

 There are 2 configuration files available: `config.toml`, `.env`
 They will be applied in such order: